gazebosim/gz-sim/Migration.md

     + Boxes generated with the default constructor do not intersect any other boxes or contain any points (previously they contained the origin).

+1. **Helpers.hh**
+    + parseInt and parseFloat functions now use std::stoi and std::stod, so parsing an alphanumeric string no longer returns a NaN, but instead one of the numeric parts is parsed (e.g. "23ab67" -> 23).

 1. **SemanticVersion.hh**
     + The SemanticVersion(const std::string &) constructor is now explicit.